 “Thanks for coming to the show, Daria.
 You were with me when I did a few of these paintings.
 Didn’t seem right to show them without you.”

 Jane gestured at one of the works on her table, showing a feminine figure tucked into a fetal position and drawn in thick black lines, surrounded by concentric strokes that somehow suggested both comfort and restraint.
 Daria did remember whiling away a spring afternoon on the balcony as Jane had painted that very image.
-She knew understood it immediately: Jane as herself, both Dunmer and Cyrodiilic but neither, and glorious for that ambiguity.
+She understood it immediately: Jane as herself, both Dunmer and Cyrodiilic but neither, and glorious for that uncertainty.

 “I’m glad I’m here.
 It occurs to me that I’m not always the easiest person to be friends with.
 And that, in a lot of ways, I’m actually pretty lucky to have you,” Daria said.

-“It’s had its ups and downs, but mostly it’s been pretty fun.
-And you’re not as unlikable as you think.
+“You’re not as unlikable as you think.
 You’ve made other friends, too: Jolda, Amelia, that random Ashlander kid… hell, you had a noble boyfriend, and you broke up with him, not the other way around!”

 “You mean my efforts at flinty misanthropy were doomed to failure?”